Beginners Guide: Realistic Pencil Drawing

 After you master drawing anything in proportion, you can deal with the other factors of drawing realism.

-Understanding brightness values is essential, and we will cover it next.
+Understanding brightness values is essential, and I will cover it next.

 What are brightness values?

-Brightness values or values are how light or dark any area of the painting is.
+Brightness values or values are how light or dark any area of the drawing is.

 Brightness values play a crucial role in creating the illusion of depth and three-dimensional forms on a two-dimensional surface.

 What is pencil drawing?

 Pencil drawing, at its most basic form, is putting graphite particles on paper.